WennderSantos/wenndersantos.github.io/_posts/2017-03-09-the-reasons-i-did-not-pass-the-on-pluralsight-audition.md

 Matt also said that the sample that I used on the video is not applicable in the real world.
 PluralSight want people who will watch video content have "a-haa" moments during the video.

 My video audition have a couple slides, this is not a problem, but they can not be white background with black letters.
-You can see the right way to create good slides presentation on the materials that pluralsight sent to you in the audtion process.
+You can see the right way to create good slides presentation on the materials that pluralsight sent to you in the audition process.

 ## Conclusion